Nikhil-Rao20/Three_of_Hearts/README.md

 # *Brief Overview:*

-Our project focuses on leveraging the *Intel AI technologies* and Deep Learning frameworks to optimize and automate *Medical Image Segmentation* and *Ejection fraction calculation* from *Echocardiogram videos.
-By utilizing **Intel Extension for PyTorch (IPEX)* and *Intel's oneAPI Deep Neural Network Library (oneDNN), we enhanced the performance of **PyTorch models* by running on *Intel CPUs and GPUs*, accelerating both training and inference tasks.
+Our project focuses on leveraging the **Intel AI technologies** and Deep Learning frameworks to optimize and automate **Medical Image Segmentation** and **Ejection fraction calculation** from Echocardiogram videos.
+By utilizing **Intel Extension for PyTorch (IPEX)**, we enhanced the performance of **PyTorch models** by running on **Intel CPUs and GPUs**, accelerating both training and inference tasks.

-The project integrates *DPT Large model by Intel, DeepLabV3 with ResNet-101, DeepLabV3 with Mobile-NetV3 Large, for semantic segmentation of medical images, particularly **Left Ventricle Segmentation*, improving the accuracy of heart disease detection.
+The project integrates **DPT Large model by Intel, DeepLabV3 with ResNet-101, DeepLabV3 with Mobile-NetV3 Large**, for semantic segmentation of medical images, particularly **Left Ventricle Segmentation**, improving the accuracy of heart disease detection.

 We used the [*Echonet Dynamic Dataset](https://www.kaggle.com/datasets/snikhilrao/echonet-dynamic-data) for segmenting the Left ventricle and calculating **Ejection fraction (EF), which is critical in diagnosing heart conditions.
-The model uses a **Transformer-based architecture* (Intel-optimized) that yields high performance, including a *Dice score of 0.795, offering reliable and timely predictions.
-The integration of **Hugging Face's pre-trained models* with Intel's hardware acceleration capabilities ensures *optimized inference speeds*.
+The model uses a **Transformer-based architecture** (Intel-optimized) that yields high performance, including a **Dice score of 0.795**, offering reliable and timely predictions.
+The integration of **Hugging Face's pre-trained models** with Intel's hardware acceleration capabilities ensures optimized inference speeds.

 ## Project Technical Analysis Report